-The refund of half of the filing fee which is about $800, is little consolation for a visa applicant who has had their life placed in a holding pattern for years.
+The refund of half the filing fee, which is about $800, is little consolation for a visa applicant who has had their life placed in a holding pattern for years.

-The waiting applicant may or may not have work rights in Australia and certainly is unable to secure true permanent employment whilst they are the holder of a bridging visa and waiting for a further determination of their application.
+The waiting applicant may or may not have work rights in Australia and certainly is unable to secure true permanent employment whilst they are the holder of a bridging visa and awaiting a further determination of their application.

 Do immigration lawyers have any special advantage in the Tribunal hearing over migration agents?